Some days we all have one of those days....

 And don't you DARE feel guilty about it.

 Use a sick day at work.
 Skip class.
 Give the kids to your mom.
 Whatever responsibilities you had that day, put them off until tomorrow.

 Your work, your classmates, your kids....they are going to benefit from you getting your head on straight in the long run.

 This is how to have a successful mental health day.

-Turn off the damn cell phone.
+Turn off the darn cell phone.
 Don't you dare log on to Facebook.
 Taking a ME day means no other distractions.
 Not worrying about other people.
 Your friends can text you for advice tomorrow.
 Those social statuses will still be there once you feel better.
-Don't give in to the FOMO.
+Don't give in to the FOMO (fear of missing out).
 Take a deep breath and TURN IT OFF.